iotaledger/iota/crates/iota/genesis.md

 2. Contribute Validator information

-Once the shared workspace has been initialized, each validator can contribute their information:
+Once the shared workspace has been initialized, each validator can contribute their information (worker key and network key must be different):

 ```
 $ git clone <url to genesis repo> && cd genesis